paulohloblin/Bookstore/README.md

 ```shell
 dotnet test
 ```

-## Contributing

-Feel free to contribute to this project by opening issues or submitting pull requests.
-Your contributions are highly appreciated.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.